Fermented Hot Pepper Sauce

 Preparation

-• You can seed some or all of the peppers if desired (the seeds have most of the heat and little of the other flavour in a hot pepper).
+- I suggest seeding some or all of the peppers (the seeds have most of the heat and little of the other flavour in a hot pepper).

-• Store the jar at a cool temperature (18-20 degrees) and out of the sun for two to three weeks, or until it tastes sour enough for you.
-(If it’s too warm the fermentation will happen too quickly and the flavour won’t be nearly as rich and interesting.)
+- Store the jar at a cool temperature (18-20 degrees) and out of the sun for two to three weeks, or until it tastes sour enough for you.
+(If it’s too warm the fermentation will happen too quickly and the flavour won’t be nearly as rich.)

-• Drain the liquid, then blend to make a sauce.
+- Drain off the liquid, then blend the remaining solids to make a sauce.

 How to choose a jar